-For more information about Tree Protection Plan requirements and specifications, refer to the Tree Protection Plan Guide, contact Calgary Parks' Urban Forestry Tree Protection or consult the Calgary Parks' website.
+For more information about Tree Protection Plan requirements and specifications, refer to the Tree Protection Plan Guide, contact Calgary Parks' Urban Forestry Tree Protection or consult the Calgary Parks and Open Spaces' website.

 An Urban Forestry-approved Tree Protection Plan is required prior to project commencement when a disturbance occurs on City-owned land (not just a City boulevard) within 6 m of a public tree.
 Tree Protection Plans can be submitted for approval to Urban Forestry Tree Protection.

 A Tree Protection Plan outlines tree protection measures and describes construction techniques and activities.
 It offers specifics on tree retention, proposed removals, and tree protection zones.
 Standard tree protection zone size is a 4 m radius from the trunk or to the drip line.
 Smaller tree protection zones may be approved by Urban Forestry, depending on site details.

-2) A Tree Protection Plan should:
+2) A Tree Protection Plan shall adhere to the Tree Protection Bylaw and: